apple/swift-certificates/Sources/X509/Docs.docc/Examining Certificates.md

 ## Parsing

 Certificates are commonly provided in two formats: PEM and DER.
 The two formats are closely related.
-PEM stands for "Private Enhanced Mail", and a PEM certificate commonly looks like
+PEM stands for "Privacy Enhanced Mail", and a PEM certificate commonly looks like
 this:

 ```